carolinamattsson/transfer-velocity-of-money/README.md

 Mattsson, C. E. S., Luedtke, A., & Takes, F. W. (2025).
 Holding Periods: Measuring the Inverse of Money Velocity from Transaction Records (arXiv:2209.01512). arXiv. https://doi.org/10.48550/arXiv.2209.01512

+### Repository & environment

+To reproduce our analysis, please download a copy of this repository.
+The dependencies are listed in `environment.yml`; we used conda to build the environment.
+If you would like to do the same, first ensure that conda or miniconda is installed, then navigate into the project folder, then run the following commands in the terminal:

+    conda env create -f environment.yml
+    conda activate velocity

 ### Downloading the data

 The Sarafu CIC 2020–2021 dataset is available via the UK Data Service (UKDS) ReShare platform and has been suitably documented (Mattsson et al., 2022; https://reshare.ukdataservice.ac.uk/855142/).
 The dataset is “safeguarded”, meaning that access is limited to those who have registered with the UKDS and re-use is constrained by the UKDS End User License (EUL).
 Seeking to re-identify individuals is explicitly prohibited.